How Vacuum Sealing Reduces Food Waste?

-On special occasions such as Christmas and birthdays, leftovers may be plentiful.
-Vacuum-seal bits to make a quick ready-to-eat meal.
+On special occasions like Christmas and birthdays, leftovers may be plentiful—vacuum-seal bits to make a quick, ready-to-eat meal.
 According to a 2018 Yahoo Finance article, families spend an average of $150 on Christmas and Thanksgiving dinners.
 Many larger families spend significantly more depending on the size and number of visitors.
 Saving 20–30% without wasting food can cover the cost of a vacuum sealer and bags.

 Other ways to reduce food waste

 Limit food waste in other ways other than vacuum-sealing food.
 Here below are some methods:

 - Before going grocery shopping, make a thorough list of everything required.
 It is usually a good idea to calculate the purchase amounts before shopping—select products that can be repackaged and stored without losing quality.

 - Use proper food storage, particularly for items in the pantry.
 For bulk purchases, use older products first to avoid expiration.
 The first-in-first-out principle, when applied correctly, will help to prevent wastage.
 If the item is stored for a long, ensure the container is sealed completely to prevent air and pests from entering.

 - Consider labelling food with the date as well as the item.